 For crowd-averse people like Steve and I, we gravitate towards seeking out trails less traveled.
 So then what’s the secret to ditching the crowds at Arches National Park?
 Here are several tips about how to ditch the crowds at Arches National Park after multiple visits to the park.

-During the high season, the line starts forming to the entrance of the park around 9am.
-My tip would be to pick a hike or arch that is the top of your bucket list and see it at sunrise.
-There’s nothing more depressing than getting to a spot that you’ve been dreaming about and it being swamped with crowds.
+During the high season, the line starts forming at the entrance of the park around 9 am.
+My tip would be to pick a hike or arch that is at the top of your bucket list and see it at sunrise.
+There’s nothing more depressing than getting to a spot that you’ve been dreaming about and it is swamped with crowds.

 My suggestion would be to hit up Delicate Arch first thing in the morning as this is one of the most popular trails.
 Other popular trails that would be good in the morning would be Double Arch, North + South Window, or Turret Arch.

 head back to your accommodation to rest or visit not-so-popular spots during the busy time of the day.
 If you’ve got limited time then obviously you’ll want to stay in order to maximize your time.

 Check out the Devils Garden area.
 It’s toward the back of the park and there are numerous trails to explore which will cut down on some of the crowds.

 If you decided to rest during the day to either escape the crowds or heat (or both) then I would recommend driving back into the park early evening as most will be exiting the grounds rather than arriving.